michivonah/themepark-assistant/README.md

 # themepark-assistant
-A tool for improving your trips to themepark - once developed
+A tool for improving your trips to themeparks - once developed

 ## Testing
 Send request